ukayani/scalator-ecs/akka-cluster-post.md

 #### Seed Node Discovery

 As we discussed in our Cluster Formation Primer, every node in Akka needs to be configured with a list of seed nodes; this is specified by `akka.cluster.seed-nodes`.
 Every seed node address in this list consists of the node's IP, port and actor system name.
-To configure `seed-nodes` we could hard code a list of host IPs but we would also need to hard code ports; this would not work with our random port strategy.
-This strategy has downsides:
+To configure `seed-nodes` we could hard code a list of host IPs or DNS names but we would also need to hard code ports; this would not work with our random port strategy.
+This strategy has a number of downsides:

 - Seed node list is fixed, even if cluster grows or shrinks
 - Seed node ports need to be fixed, making it easy to have port conflicts when running multiple applications
-- Requires reconfiguring our Task Definition (docker paremeters) every time our host machines change IPs.
+- Requires specialized Task Definitions for seed nodes which force them to always run on the same machines

 There are a number of solutions for this problem.
 Most of them involve some form of centralized seed list stored outside of the cluster nodes themselves.
 The idea is that when a node starts up, it checks the centralized list, tries to join the nodes in the list and then adds itself to the list.
+If the list is empty, the node adds itself to the list and joins itself to form the cluster.
 Writes to this list must be synchronized to avoid cluster formation pitfalls.

 Two common options for this problem are: